shahzaibimran94/graphql-expo-app/README.md

 ### 2. Run command
 docker-compose up --build

-This command will:
+#### This command will:

-Start MongoDB as a Docker container
+- Start MongoDB as a Docker container
+- Start Account and Device Microservices
+- Start Gateway service that will be as a Federated GraphQL service
+- Start Expo app to interact with Gateway service

 ### Start the Federated GraphQL API server
 - [GraphQL Server](http://localhost:4000/)